Advertising and Seeking Tenders for Building Works

 This section describes ways of appointing a building or conservation firm to carry out grant-aided repairs in compliance with procurement regulations.
-Advertising and seeking tenders for the works will usually be part of the services you ask your architect, building surveyor or quantity surveyor to carry out on your behalf.
-You should make sure that he/she reads the guidance below.
+Advertising and seeking tenders for the works will usually be part of the services you ask your professional adviser to carry out on your behalf.
+You should make sure that your adviser reads the guidance on this web page.

 The procurement process

 Advertising and seeking tenders for the building works forms part of your Procurement Strategy which must be approved by Historic England.
 You can use our 'Procurement Strategy' form for this purpose.

 Appointments must be made following the relevant processes set out below which depend on the overall cost of your project.

 Small projects (up to £10,000) are unlikely to need to go through a tender process.
 However, it will be necessary to obtain one to three written quotations from contractors with relevant experience, on the basis of an open and transparent process which clearly states the criteria (where applicable) upon which the contract will be awarded.

 Contracts below £50,000

 Where the total contract value is expected to be between £10,000 and £50,000, at least three tenders should be obtained for the work from contractors with relevant experience of working with historic buildings and monuments.
 The tenders must be on the basis of an open and transparent process which clearly states the criteria (where applicable) upon which the contract will be awarded; consideration should be given for the inclusion of quality criteria as well as cost.